 Bashar al-Assad has ruled Syria as president since July 2000.
 His father, Hafez al-Assad, ruled Syria from 1970-2000.

-As of April 2020, roughly 5.6 million Syrians have fled the country, according to the UN High Commissioner for Refugees, and more than 6.2 million people are displaced internally.
+As of March 2021, roughly 5.6 million Syrians have fled to neighboring countries, according to the UN High Commissioner for Refugees, and more than 6.7 million people are displaced internally.

 When the civil war began in 2011, there were four main factions of fighting groups throughout the country: Kurdish forces, ISIS, other opposition (such as Jaish al Fateh, an alliance between the Nusra Front and Ahrar-al-Sham) and the Assad regime.
 But as ISIS loses control of most of its territory, combatants are now freer to attack each other.